 - Ashtead Group’s share price is down only fractionally from its pre-crash levels.
 This means it trades on an elevated forward P/E ratio of 21 times.
 But I reckon the FTSE 100 share, which rents out equipment to the construction sector, is worth a handsome premium.
 It has a healthy balance sheet.
 It has growing market share thanks to rampant acquisition activity over the past decade.
 And by the looks of things, conditions in its key markets look quite robust.
 National Association of Realtors head Lawrence Yun just lauded the “booming” US housing market after data showed existing home sales rocket 25% month-on-month in July.

 - Those seeking dirt-cheap UK shares might want to give ITV a spin today.
 The broadcasting colossus carries a forward P/E ratio of 7 times and sports an inflation-busting 4% dividend yield as well.
 Profits have sunk recently as advertising budgets sank and Covid-19 lockdowns smacked programme production.
 But the future is bright as ITV ramps up its global production capabilities and invests heavily in the fast-growing online segment.

 These FTSE 100 stocks are brilliant dip buys after the stock market crash.
 But they are just few of a great many UK shares that are irresistible buys at recent prices.
 With the help of The Motley Fool’s vast library of exclusive reports you can dig out even more top stocks to help you make a fortune.

-The post Which are the best UK shares to buy today?
-I’d buy these 2 stocks now! appeared first on The Motley Fool UK.
+The post The best UK shares to buy today: 3 FTSE 100 stocks I’d buy in an ISA to make a million! appeared first on The Motley Fool UK.

 - Stock market crash: 3 cheap shares I’d buy today to get rich and retire early